-Do the math to see if the benefits you're using offset the cost of keeping the card
+Premium rewards credit cards with a slew of benefits – and steep annual fees.
+Do the math to see if the perks you’re using offset the cost of renewing the card.

 While these cards have the power to pay for themselves in the value of their benefit returns, the truth is that many of us don’t – and can’t – take advantage of all of these freebies, including cash back bonuses, complimentary elite status, lounge access, Global Entry/TSA Precheck credits and annual hotel anniversary stays every year.

 It is normal to deliberate if it is worth continuing to pay for these spendy cards when the annual fee rolls around.
 The secret to determining if a high-fee card is right to keep in your wallet lies in doing a little bit of math at the end of each year to determine the card’s actual value for you versus its perceived value.